adsabs/arxiv-reference-extractor/diagnostics/README.md

 source-of-truth about which items should be processed (as well as their bibcodes).

+If set, the environment variable `$REPRO_ARGS` can be used to pass extra command-line arguments to the processing tool, which is run inside a Docker container.

 On @pkgw's laptop, reprocessing averages about 2 seconds per item, which means that reprocessing usually takes about 45 minutes for a typical session.